CMU-17313Q/nodebb-f25-sickfault/UserGuide.md

 **To view all topics:**
 1. Click the filter dropdown
-2. Select "All Topics" or the default filter option
+2. Select "All Topics" which is the default filter option
 3. The page will show all topics regardless of resolved status

 ---